Frequently Asked Questions

 The Global Seal is available to anyone who can meet the criteria for one of our two award levels, “Functional Fluency” (Intermediate Mid) or “Working Fluency” (Advanced Low), by providing documentation for both languages.
 There is no age or grade-level requirement for the Global Seal of Biliteracy.
 The Global Seal has already been awarded to middle school, high school and university students as well as to bilingual adults.

-How do you get a Global Seal of Biliteracy?
-How do you apply for the Global Seal of Biliteracy?
++ How do you get a Global Seal of Biliteracy?

 The Global Seal website describes the process which includes: